-There is no expected credit loss recognised given that amounts due from tenants are guaranteed by the Holding Company (Note 16(ii)).
+(a) There is no expected credit loss recognised given that amounts due from tenants are guaranteed by the holding company, Attitude Hospitality Ltd (Note 15).

-AHL has secured financing from MCB (MUR 475 mn) and MIC (MUR 500 mn) and shall have enough liquidity to support the three tenants.
+AHL has secured financing from MCB (Rs.
+475m) and MIC (Rs.
+500m) and shall have enough liquidity to support the three tenants.